alisonrwu/bitcoin-testnet/readme.md

 # Bitcoin Basics

-## A tutorial from Blockchain@UBC by Tayl0r... something
+## A tutorial from Blockchain@UBC by Taylor... something